jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 API design cost.

 Finally, while it is easy to implement system (3), we have not included it in the proposal.
-We propose to shelve it for a later proposal (see also `More multiplicities`_ below), while thriving in this proposal to focus first on the minimal system that adequately addresses the motivations.
+We propose to reserve it for a later proposal (see also `More multiplicities`_ below), while thriving in this proposal to focus first on the minimal system that adequately addresses the motivations.